kz0814/calculator/README.md

-# calculator
+# Calculator

-This is the last section for the odin project foundations course
+This is a simple calculator web application that performs basic arithmetic operations.
+The calculator is built using HTML, CSS, and JavaScript.